eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_wan_tcp/ds_wan_tcp.rst

 The Transmission Control Protocol is a Internet Protocol which provides mainly reliability in the communication process.
 As it is connection-oriented, this protocol has several features that ensures the delivery, order and error check of the packages.
-Despite the latency is higher than other Internet Protocols as UDP, it use has several advantages for determined scenarios when the importance of the reliability is bigger than the latency cost.
+Despite the fact that the latency is higher than other Internet Protocols such as UDP, its use has several advantages in particular scenarios where reliability has greater importance than the latency cost.

 WAN: Wide Area Network
 ^^^^^^^^^^^^^^^^^^^^^^

 A Wide Area Network is a telecommunication network extended over a large geographic area.
 It usually involves a large number of nodes and redundancy, to ensure the reliability of the network.
-Internet could be considered a WAN itself.
+The Internet could be considered as a WAN itself.

 Discovery Server
 ^^^^^^^^^^^^^^^^

 The :ref:`Discovery Server <vulcanexus_discovery_server>` is a Fast DDS enabled feature that procures an alternative discovery mechanism to the default ROS 2 discovery mechanism, `Simple Discovery Protocol (SDP) <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/simple.html#simple-disc-settings>`_, which is served by the DDS implementations according to the DDS specification.
-Whereas SDP (right figure) provides automatic out-of-the-box discovery by leveraging multicast, ROS 2 Discovery Server (left figure) provides a centralized hub for managing discovery which drastically reduces network bandwidth utilization when compared to SDP, since the nodes, publishers, and subscribers, only discovered those remote ROS 2 entities with which they need to communication (as opposed to the SDP model where everyone knows about each other).
+Whereas SDP (right figure) provides automatic out-of-the-box discovery by leveraging multicast, the ROS 2 Discovery Server (left figure) provides a centralized hub for managing discovery which drastically reduces network bandwidth utilization when compared to SDP, since the nodes, publishers, and subscribers, only discover those remote ROS 2 entities with which they need to communicate with, as opposed to the SDP model where everyone knows each other.

 .. contents::
     :local: